Will it fit my lens?

 - More secure attachment than the ultra simple follow focus.

 - Balanced design!
-Focus does not change when you release the lever, even if the focus ring is loose, or your moving the camera around, like on a rig.
+Focus does not change when you release the lever, even if the focus ring is loose, or you're moving the camera around, like on a rig.

 - Has a marker board.